muellsen/OceanProvinces/README.md

 All data are available on the main GitHub repository [https://github.com/brorfred/ocean_clustering](https://github.com/brorfred/ocean_clustering).

 The dataset consists of 15 monthly climatologies resampled to the same 1/2° grid, both gridded in netcdf format and tabulated as hdf5 and csv files.
 The tabulated data are also provided subsampled by including every 2nd, 4th or 8th datapoint.
-These files are much smaller to download and work with.

 The effort is part of the Simons Collaboration on Computational Biogeochemical Modeling of Marine Ecosystems [Simons CBIOMES](https://www.cbiomes.org), which seeks to develop and apply quantitative models of the structure